Display SDK snippets

 By default, SDK snippets are static code examples.
 Alternatively, you can use dynamic SDK snippets that allow users to modify parameters and see code examples update in real time.

-To use dynamic snippets, enable them in your docs.yml
+To use dynamic snippets, enable them in your docs.yml and then complete the setup instructions on this page.

-Configuring SDK Snippets
+Configuring SDK snippets

 Add examples to your API definition